How To Become an Ultrasound Technician

 There is a high demand for Ultrasound Technicians all over the United States.

-The advancements in technology have made it easier to complete images of inside the body, which means there are more opportunities for careers in this field.
+The advancements in technology have made it easier to create images of the inside of the body, which means there are more opportunities for careers in this field.

-Another factor in the rise of this field is due to the aging baby boomer population.
+Another factor in the rise of this field is the aging baby boomer population.

 As they grow older, they will need more medical care, including ultrasounds.

-This career will look to grow around 19 percent over the next decade, that’s a lot more than many other careers in the medical field.
+This career will look to grow around 13 percent over the next decade, that is a lot more than many other careers in the medical field.

 Q.